 In 2019, to celebrate their longevity they organised a series of presentations based on the local history and findings in Great Ayton - starting with 'Did James Cook Live Here?
 An Update on the Aireyholme site'.
 John Rowlands of the History Society kindly wrote an article for Visit Great Ayton on this subject and their recent archaeological dig carried out near Airyholme Farm.
 You can read this article by following this link

 In 2017 Great Ayton History Society were approached by ReefTV, the production company heading Britain's Channel 4 documentary 'Hidden Villages' which aired in 2016, to apply for their next production and competition 'Village of the Year 2017' which is to be presented by Penelope Keith accompanied by a team of judges.
-An application has been submitted by Ian Pearce, Secretary of the History Society and Great Ayton got through to the final stages!
+An application was submitted by Ian Pearce, Secretary of the History Society and Great Ayton got through to the final stages!
 You can read the full news article here